 Inspiring and motivating students to participate in the civic, economic and cultural life in their community

-The César E. Chávez Leadership Institute seeks to improve access to higher education for Arizona high school entering juniors and seniors by providing, at no cost to students, a variety of enriching experiences emphasizing leadership development and civic engagement, while advocating for the completion of high school, attending college and educational opportunities at Arizona State University.
+The César E. Chávez Leadership Institute seeks to improve access to higher education for Arizona high school students entering their junior and senior year by providing, at no cost to students, a variety of enriching experiences emphasizing leadership development and civic engagement, while advocating for the completion of high school, attending college and educational opportunities at Arizona State University.
 Since 1995 more than 1,300 students have benefited from participating in the program.

 CCLI recognizes the importance of increasing the number of Arizona youth attending institutions of higher learning and provides high school students the means to explore their educational potential and leadership development skills by:

 Encouraging the pursuit of higher education as a vehicle for self-improvement and future leadership roles.

 Educating each participant on their importance to the growth and development of Arizona.

 Growing participant’s respect for self and others.